Photo by Innerbody Research

 NAG is a chemical related to glucose that helps build joints and connective tissues.
 It’s primarily found in shellfish, so most supplements with NAG aren’t vegan-friendly.
 Most of the time, NAG is used to treat IBD, as it creates a biofilm that supports the intestine’s mucus layer.41 This also means there’s a chance it can help with leaky gut symptoms, though research is still ongoing.

-Quercetin is the most commonly consumed flavonoid in dozens of plants and foods.42 As a flavonoid, it adds pigment to plants and has antioxidant and anti-inflammatory properties.
-It also plays a role in capillary permeability, so increasing your quercetin intake could help keep toxins from a leaky gut out of your bloodstream.
+Quercetin is the most commonly consumed flavonoid in dozens of plants and foods.
+As a flavonoid, it adds pigment to plants and has antioxidant and anti-inflammatory properties.
+It also plays a role in capillary permeability, so increasing your quercetin intake could help keep toxins from a leaky gut out of your bloodstream.42

 Best known for its role in skin care, collagen plays a function in maintaining your cell’s structural health.
 It’s broken down into amino acids during the digestive process, which then help build proteins that support things like tight junctions.
-Some initial studies show collagen’s effectiveness at improving tight junctions in individuals with IBD,55 but research on its role in leaky gut is still limited.
+Some initial studies show collagen’s effectiveness at improving tight junctions in individuals with IBD, but research on its role in leaky gut is still limited.55

-A good leaky gut supplement combines the above ingredients to provide structural support for your intestinal lining while reinforcing good bacteria in your microbiome, so your body can continue healing long after you take the supplement.
+Good leaky gut supplements often combine the above ingredients to provide structural support for your intestinal lining while reinforcing good bacteria in your microbiome, so your body can continue healing long after you take the supplement.

-Of course, like all supplements, leaky gut supplements are not regulated by the Food and Drug Administration (FDA) in the same way as pharmaceutical medications or food.
-They cannot legally claim to cure, diagnose, treat, or prevent any disease.
+Leaky gut supplements should be generally safe for most healthy adults.
+However, like all supplements, those for leaky gut are not regulated by the Food and Drug Administration (FDA) in the same way as pharmaceutical medications or food.
+Manufacturers cannot legally claim that their supplement can cure, diagnose, treat, or prevent any disease.

 Since ingredients can vary wildly between leaky gut supplements, make sure to read a product’s Supplement Facts to ensure there are no potential adverse effects for you.
-Most leaky gut supplements include L-glutamine, which people with a history of liver or kidney disease shouldn’t take.58 If you have any history of psychiatric conditions, be cautious when starting a leaky gut supplement.
-Adding glutamine to your daily routine can worsen mental health symptoms such as psychosis.59 It can also interfere with anti-epileptic medications and epilepsy in general.60
+Most leaky gut supplements include L-glutamine, which people with a history of liver or kidney disease shouldn’t take.58 Adding glutamine to your daily routine can worsen mental health symptoms such as psychosis, so if you have a history of psychiatric conditions, be cautious when starting a leaky gut supplement.59 Glutamine can also interfere with anti-epileptic medications and epilepsy in general.60

 Pregnant or lactating people should also avoid leaky gut supplements, as should children.